Skip to main content

 Module description

-The course aims to provide a general grounding in private international law as applied in international civil and commercial litigation, focusing primarily on jurisdiction, recognition and enforcement and choice of law.
+The course aims to provide a general grounding in international (cross-border) civil and commercial litigation, focusing primarily on jurisdiction, recognition and enforcement and choice of law.

-The course will concentrate on contractual and noncontractual obligations but will also provide an introduction to the cross-border aspects of selected other areas of private and commercial law, including property and company law.
-The module will combine English and EU law, and will also cover the relevant international instruments relevant for this area of the law.
+The course will concentrate on contractual and non-contractual obligations but will also provide an introduction to the cross-border aspects of selected other areas, including property and arbitration.
+The course is indispensable for anyone considering work in civil and commercial litigation and arbitration, in light of the fact that most dispute resolution involves cross-border elements.

 Assessment details